 Chag Sameach!
 I’m thrilled to be joining in Tori’s Passover Potluck again this year – and just as excited to be sharing my spinach artichoke dip recipe with you.

 I’m a big fan of any recipe that can be made healthier — without sacrificing flavor — and this is one of my favorite examples of how to do it.
 Although this isn’t specifically a Passover dish, it makes for a perfect appetizer as guests are arriving for your Seder, or even as a side-dish during the meal.
 It’s always been a crowd-pleaser, and your guests will never know that this is the “light” version.
 Better still, it’s easy to make, which is most helpful when you’re scrambling to get all the last-minute pieces of your Seder together!

 My friend Dan used to make a version of this recipe when we were in college — using mayonnaise, a microwave, and a Pyrex measuring cup.
 I’m embarrassed to admit that we’d devour the dip, right out of the Pyrex (while watching The X-Files…).
 Now that I’m a bit more grown up, I’ve made it far healthier by swapping the mayo with yogurt, and have classed it up by baking in a casserole dish, with some browned cheese on top.
 It’s still super-easy, and even more important, super-delicious!
 Bonus: Any leftovers (yeah, right) make a terrific omelette filling the next morning.
 Enjoy!

-- 2 cans baby artichokes, rinsed well, drained well, and chopped (canned artichoke hearts, without the leaves, will produce a creamier dip, but cost a bit more)
+- 28 oz baby artichokes, rinsed well, drained well, and chopped (canned artichoke hearts, without the leaves, will produce a creamier dip, but cost a bit more) (2 cans)

 - 1 cup chopped, cooked frozen spinach (thawed and squeezed dry)